zio/zio-schema/docs/basic-building-blocks.md

 ---
-id: getting-started
+id: basic-building-blocks
-title: "Getting Started"
+title: "Basic Building Blocks"
 ---

 To get started, first we need to understand that a ZIO Schema is basically built-up from these three sealed traits: `Record[R]`, `Enum[A]` and `Sequence[Col, Elem]`, along with the case class `Primitive[A]`.
 Every other type is just a specialisation of one of these (or not relevant to get you started).

-We will take a look at them now.

-## Basic Building Blocks

-### Schema

 The core data type of ZIO Schema is a `Schema[A]` which is **invariant in `A`** by necessity, because a Schema allows us to derive operations that produce an `A` but also operations that consume an `A` and that imposes limitations on the types of **transformation operators** and **composition operators** that we can provide based on a `Schema`.